-Reliance Foundry is proud to support future leaders in architectural design, site planning, and other related fields.
+Reliance Foundry is proud to support future leaders in architectural design and site planning.

-Reliance Foundry is proud to sponsor a scholarship program for students currently enrolled in accredited, post-secondary institutions, or those who plan to attend one in the upcoming semester.
-Since its inception, the management of Reliance Foundry has been committed to developing the talents of the workers it employs and it now seeks to provide the same opportunity to those who seek to make a positive, future impact in the world of design, architecture, civil engineering and site planning.
-Reliance Foundry’s scholarships will lighten a student’s financial burden and help empower them to one day improve safety, security and the aesthetics of contemporary streetscapes.
-View the list of current opportunities below to see if Reliance Foundry can help you advance your education.
+Reliance Foundry is happy to support the next generation of architects, planners and urban designers through its annual scholarship program.
+The program is open to students currently enrolled in accredited, post-secondary institutions and those who plan to attend one in the following semester.
+Scholarships are awarded through a competition that asks eligible students to submit presentations related to the purpose and use of bollards.
+The management of Reliance Foundry hopes that these scholarships will lighten a student’s financial burden, and helps empower them to one day improve safety, security and the aesthetics of contemporary streetscapes.
+Since its inception, Reliance Foundry has been committed to developing the talents of the workers it employs and it now seeks to provide the same opportunity to those who seek to make a positive, future impact in the world of design, architecture, civil engineering and site planning.
+Be sure to bookmark this page and check back often for updates and future contest announcements.

-Reliance Foundry is an industry-leading supplier of bollards and bike racks.
+Reliance Foundry is an industry-leading supplier of bollards and bike racks and a supporter of higher education.
 First incorporated in 1925, it is one of North America’s oldest cast metal suppliers.
 Reliance Foundry’s commitment to innovation has seen it grow from a regional manufacturer to an industry-leading supplier of site furnishing and architectural products.
 It staffs experts in the design of cast metal products and strives to provide its customers with solutions that bring value to their sites.
 Recently, Reliance Foundry was awarded the Surrey Board of Trade’s Business Excellence Award for demonstrating renewed growth after employing new web-based sales and marketing initiatives.